Migration from Helm Chart¶

 -

 Identify external dependencies.
-If the Helm release currently installed Bitnami PostgreSQL or Redis, provision replacement services before removing the chart.
+If the Helm release currently relied on the bundled PostgreSQL or Redis subcharts, install those dependencies as standalone Helm releases or otherwise provision equivalent services before moving Superset to the operator.
 Do not delete the Helm release until database persistence and backups are understood.

 -